Census Dots

 Native American/Other

-Of the 155 places in Maine, Kingfield is the 129th most populous.
+Kingfield is ranked the 129th most populous place in Maine, out of 155 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Kingfield was ranked the 129th most populous place in the 2020 Census.

 Kingfield's White Population